Cost of Living Comparison Between France and Australia Cost of Living Comparison Between France and Australia

 Monthly Cost of Living

-France is roughly 15% cheaper than Australia on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in France is roughly 15% lower than in Australia on average – the gap runs across housing, groceries, transport, and services.

 Currency